 Monica has started a new job with Delaware North Sportservice, the food service partner of the Cleveland Indians!
 Monica attended a job fair in March with companies who had evidence of hiring people with disabilities.
 She knew what a job … Continue reading

 Monica is excited to share some of the new World Down Syndrome Day videos.
+These have been submitted by families and organizations from around the world.
 Just click on the links to see the videos.
-These videos reminded us of the joy it is for all her family to have Monica!
-50 … Continue reading
+These videos reminded us of … Continue reading

 It is truly delightful when Monica conveys that she grasps a concept, a way of understanding, which is not concrete, such as in daily routines.
 We have often experienced that Monica understands concepts better than she is able to express … Continue reading